0xalim/Notes/cps356/chapters/completeVM.md

 **We encourage you to read them on your own, as we can only provide the merest drop from what is an ocean of complexity.
 But, you've got to start somewhere.
 What is any ocean, but a multitude of drops?**

+- I adore this so much, you have no idea.